This post may contain affiliate links. Click here to see what that means.

 - Outro (1:05:23)

 - You can connect with Dr. Shade through his website Quicksilver Scientific, where he sells heavy metal testing kits as well as supplements to support detoxification.
-Use the code EL05 for 5% off your order.
 There are educational materials on his website as well.
 He also has a YouTube channel.

 - Eileen (your podcast host) has written 4 books: A Simple Guide to the Paleo Autoimmune Protocol (paperback, kindle and audio versions), Reintroducing Foods on the AIP (PDF ebook), The Paleo AIP Instant Pot Cookbook (PDF ebook), and 85 Amazing AIP Breakfasts (PDF ebook).